yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

     - Except in factories, proxies, builders, tests and more ~ Don't overwrite core preferences
     - Unless your module's purpose is exactly that
+~ And so on ...

 ---
 {state: light}
 # Bits of psychology
 ~ Greed
-    - Extension providers want to make money;
+    - Extension providers want to make money
-    - Merchants
+    - Merchants want to safe money
+~

 ---
 {state: light middle}